jonasgeiler/3d-soft-engine-lua/README.md

-# Lua - 3D Soft Engine
+# 3d-rasterizer-lua (WIP)

-A simple 3D Software Engine made in Lua with [LÖVE2D](https://love2d.org/) (tested with version 11.3b).
+A simple 3D Software Engine made in Lua with [lua-fenster](https://github.com/jonasgeiler/lua-fenster).

 I followed this tutorial by David Rousset, and translated it to Lua:
 [Link to tutorial](<https://www.davrous.com/2013/06/13/tutorial-series-learning-how-to-write-a-3d-soft-engine-from-scratch-in-c-typescript-or-javascript/>)